fabric/fabric/docs/index.rst

 However, if you want to live on the edge, you can pull down the latest source code from our Git repository, or fork us on Github.
-The :doc:`usage/installation` page has details for how to access the source code;
+The :doc:`installation` page has details for how to access the source code;
-there is also a documentation section on :doc:`usage/development` with important information about Fabric's development process.
+there is also a documentation section on :doc:`development` with important information about Fabric's development process.